Lipschitz extensions to finitely many points: One point extensions of Banach space valued maps

 We conclude this section with the proof of Corollary \ref{cor:snowflake}.

-\begin{proooffSnow} Let \(\delta >0\) be a real number.
-Let \(k\geq 1\) be an integer and let denote the map such that \(v_i^{(k)}\mapsto v_i^{(k)}\).
+\begin{proof}[Proof of Corollary \ref{cor:snowflake}] Let \(k\geq 1\) be an integer and let denote the map such that \(v_i^{(k)}\mapsto v_i^{(k)}\).
 The vectors \(v_i^{(k)}\) are given as in \eqref{eq:vertices} and interpreted as elements of \(\ell_p\) via the canonical embedding.
 It is readily verified that